 Chia (Salvia hispanica) seeds were historically eaten for their cooling and moistening demulcent qualities and as a source of bulk fiber.

-Native to the Sonoran desert down into Central America.
+Chia is native to the Sonoran desert down into Central America.

-Animal protein, including seafood, is good if it is wild, grass fed or free range.
+Animal protein, including seafood, is good if it is wild, grass-fed or free range.

-Avoid processed meats, farmed seafood and mainstream grain fed animals.
+Avoid processed meats, farmed seafood and mainstream grain-fed animals.

 Emphasize complex carbohydrates which are relatively unprocessed.